Anna Howard Shaw Day: Production

 "Anna Howard Shaw Day" was written by 30 Rock supervising producer Matt Hubbard and directed by Ken Whittingham.
 This episode was Hubbard's ninth writing credit, and the second episode for Whittingham who had directed the March 12, 2009, season three episode "The Funcooker".
 "Anna Howard Shaw Day" originally aired in the United States on February 11, 2010, on NBC as the thirteenth episode of the show's fourth season and the 71st overall episode of the series.
 This episode was filmed on December 9, 2009, and January 27, 2010.

 In December 2009, it was confirmed that actress Elizabeth Banks would guest star on the show, and in this episode, she played right-wing CNBC anchor Avery Jessup, and love interest to Alec Baldwin's Jack Donaghy.
 In an interview with Entertainment Weekly's Michael Ausiello, Banks revealed that she approached the show's staff about making an appearance on the show.
 "I definitely put feelers out, like, 'I would love to be on your show.'
 And they did it.
 They made it happen!
 I'm a huge fan, so this is a dream come true."
 She said that on her first day on set she "begged" producers if she could use a teleprompter—in which she is first introduced in the episode on the set of her show The Hot Box, with her interviewing Jack and another guest (Douglas Rees)—so that she could deliver her lines quickly, explaining that her fast delivery would help "sell" the comedy and her 30 Rock character.
 They agreed to it, though, a problem ensued when they could not figure the prompter out, which resulted in Banks "throwing fastballs at [Baldwin] and him battling them back as fast as possible and hoping they could cut it together faster than we were doing it."
 Banks revealed to Ausiello that she had no intention on becoming a series regular, explaining that she has been having "too much fun" making movies to commit to a television show full-time.
-According to a February 2010 report in the New York Post, after the airing of this episode, the Avery character was based on CNBC news anchor Melissa Francis, and it was Francis who "pitched" the character to a 30 Rock producer.
-Banks, however, denied this report, calling it "false".